mnikpay/epiproteome-to-phenome/README.md

 cd ./locus_annotator
 ```
-To conduct an analysis, first, we need to pass a phenotype ID (from OpenGWAS db) to the first script. e.g.
+The first step is to obtain GWAS datat for the phenotype of interest from OpenGWAS db.
+This can be done by passing its phenotype ID (from OpenGWAS db) to the first script. e.g.
 ```
-bash obtain_gwas_data_p1.sh phenotype_ID
+bash obtain_gwas_data_p1.sh ebi-a-GCST010780
 ```
-This script downloads the GWAS data for your phenotype of interest from the OpenGWAS db and prepares it in a format that is required by the second script.
-The script assumes access to bcftools is possible through the user PATH.
+downloads the GWAS data for COVID-19 and prepares it in a format that is required by the second script.
+This script assumes access to bcftools is possible through the user PATH.

 The second script examines the association of the identified biomakers with the phenotype of interest using Mendelian randomization, you can conduct a comprehensive search as: